 '''

 class EmployeeRecord(BaseRecord):

 projects = MultipleRecordLinkField('Projects', linked_class=ProjectRecord)

-...
+employee = # ...fetch an EmployeeRecord from the server

 Counting the number of linked records

 print(len(employee.projects))

 Checking if a value is/isn't selected

 if revolutionary_project in employee.projects:

 print('Congratulations, you have worked in our best project!')

 if flopped_project not in employee.projects:

 print('You are not to be blamed.
 This time.')

 Iterating over selected values

 for project in employee.projects:

 print('Our employee %s is working on the project %s' %

 (employee.name, project.name))

 '''